ubuntu-mate/ubuntu-mate.org/blog/20160630-ubuntu-mate-yakkety-alpha1.md

     * **Software Boutique now stocks ~160 applications**.
 (Back ported to 16.04)
     * Introduces a new feature to **display a complete list of all applications and the repositories they are sourced from**.
     * Support added for **installing software for `arm64` and `ppc64el` architectures**.
-    * Software **install and removal notifications now use the application icons**.
+    * Software **install and removal notifications now use the associated application icon**.
   * **Upgraded [MATE Tweak](https://bitbucket.org/ubuntu-mate/mate-tweak/)**
     * Splits up the UI and introduces a new Panel section.
-    * Can now **change icon sizes and menu item icon sizes in the panel**, exposing a new capability in MATE Desktop 1.14.
+    * Can now **change icon sizes and menu item icon sizes in the panel**, exposing a new MATE Desktop 1.14 capability.
 This has two benefits, **bigger icons for high resolution displays** and, if you are so inclined, **large panels suitable for touch input but without changing the desktop metaphor**.
     * Supports **enabling new style GTK3+ indicators**.
     * **Supports `xcompmgr` compositor, the preferred compositor to use along side the Raspberry Pi hardware accelerated VC4 drivers**.
     * **Tilda is no longer enabled by default**.
 Tilda is still installed by default, but can now be optionally enabled via MATE Tweak.